mmahnken/Craigslist-Zen-Mode/README.md

 ### Wait, will I get in trouble?

-I been building this project over the course of a year, and have tested it at least 100s of times, and have yet to be blocked or receive nasty messages from craigslist.
+I've been updating this project over the course of a year, and have tested it at least 100s of times, and have yet to be blocked or receive nasty messages from craigslist.

 ##Getting Started
 First, you'll want to start a virtual environment and activate it.
 Then